Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/reference/glossary/network-terms.md

 The basic protocol operates essentially as follows: The client, typically operating inside a private network, sends a binding request to a **STUN** server on the public Internet.
 The STUN server responds with a success response that contains the IP address and port number of the client, as observed from the server's perspective.

 *STUN* messages are sent in *User Datagram Protocol (UDP)* packets.
-Since UDP does not provide reliable transport guarantees, reliability is achieved by application-controlled retransmissions of the *STUN* requests. *STUN* servers do not implement any reliability mechanism for their responses.
+Since UDP does not provide reliable transport guarantees, reliability is achieved by application-controlled retransmissions of the *STUN* requests. *STUN* servers don't implement any reliability mechanism for their responses.
 When reliability is mandatory, the *Transmission Control Protocol (TCP)* may be used, but induces extra networking overhead

 ## Interactive Connectivity Establishment (ICE)